tari-project/rfcs/src/RFC-1104_ConfirmingTx.md

 - [RFC-0153: Staged Wallet Security](RFC-0153_StagedWalletSecurity.md)

 ## Description

+#### Background

+Due to approvals in Ethereum contracts, there are a number of attacks where the user is tricked into signing a transaction granting access to the malicious user to act on their behalf.
+For example an attacker could create a phishing site and then trick the user to sign approval for an ERC20 to the attacker's public key.

+In Tari approvals and transactions happen differently, but there is still some things which can be done to prevent the user from falling victim to these attacks.

+#### Concepts of confirming transactions

 For the moment the vast majority of dapps uses external wallets, like MetaMask, to allow users to interact with the dapp, confirm and sign transactions.
 The flow roughly looks like this: